 The Town will actively monitor the supply and availability of designated employment lands to ensure an adequate supply is available over the planning horizon to meet the expected demand and also to provide reasonable market choice and competition.
-Careful attention will be provided to ensuring that existing employment areas are provided with good access and transportation links, including access to rail corridors, appropriate sanitary sewage, stormwater and potable water servicing, while minimizing potential conflicts with residential and commercial areas.
+Careful attention will be provided to ensuring that existing employment areas are provided with good access and transportation links, appropriate sanitary sewage, stormwater and potable water servicing, while minimizing potential conflicts with residential and commercial areas.